Kaszumka/MySQL-Car_Workshop/README.md

 # SQL---Car-Workshop
-Data Base was created by 3 users
+Data Base was created by users:
 @Kaszumka
 @olgak02
 @julianblyskal